React Native Google Cast

 This is by far the most common problem with this library.
 Before creating an issue, please read through this list of known solutions to see if anything helps:

-• Most TVs don't support the native Cast SDK protocol, so even if it appears that apps like YouTube are able to Cast, they're in fact communicating directly with their counterpart app on the TV, not using the Cast SDK.
+• Most TVs don't support the native Cast SDK protocol, so even if it appears that apps like YouTube and Netflix (and the Chrome browser) are able to Cast, they're in fact communicating directly with their counterpart app on the TV using DIAL, not the Cast SDK.
 Officially, only Chromecast, Android TV, and devices with the official Chromecast logo are supported by the SDK.

 To check if your device is supported: